Parendi: Thousand-Way Parallel RTL Simulation: Analysis of BSP RTL Simulation

-At the plots' darkest points, we consume $13\%$ and $82\%$ of the maximum measured communication bandwidth, on- and off-chip, respectively (7.7~TiB/s and 107~GiB/s).
-The on-chip experiment is far from saturating the bandwidth, so the latency is insensitive to the tile count.
-By contrast, the off-chip experiment runs near the fabrics's maximum bandwidth, so additional tiles increase contention and communication latency.
+At the plots' darkest points, we consume $13\%$ and $82\%$ of the maximum measured communication on- and off-chip bandwidth, respectively (7.7~TiB/s and 107~GiB/s).
+The on-chip experiment is far from saturating the bandwidth, so latency is insensitive to tile count.
+By contrast, the off-chip experiment runs near the fabrics's maximum bandwidth, so additional communication increases contention and latency.

-In conclusion, the difference between the communication fabrics implies that minimizing off-chip communication volume should be a first-class concern when the traffic is large.
+In conclusion, the difference between these communication fabrics means that minimizing off-chip communication volume is a first-class concern when the traffic is large.

-Before analyzing $t_{comp}$, we discuss a subtle technicality of BSP communication.
-A common programming practice to reduce $t_{comm}$ is to overlap it with computation (i.e., software pipelining), which is particularly valuable when a tile (thread) executes multiple fibers so final values are produced throughout the computation.
-Cycle-accurate semantics of RTL simulation requires double buffering.
-Overlap has some value on x86, though it is difficult to implement on the IPU.
-The IPU's exchange fabric is \emph{statically scheduled}; hence, the communication phase must begin with a synchronization to ensure all tiles are at the same point in execution.
-As a result, we ignored the potential effects of overlap.
+It is worth noting a limitation of Graphcore BSP communication.
+The IPU's exchange fabric is \emph{statically scheduled}; hence, communication \emph{must} start with a barrier to ensure all tiles are at the same point in execution.
+Unfortunately, this precludes optimization such as overlapping computation and communication or dynamic load balancing.